LPGhatguy/aftman/README.md

 Aftman is a work-in-progess toolchain manager.
 It is the spiritual successor to [Foreman], a toolchain manager I created at Roblox.

 ## Supported Platforms
-Because Aftman has to make decisions about what release artifacts might be compatible with the host platform, it has relatively limited platform support:
+Because Aftman has to make decisions about what release artifacts might be compatible with the host platform, it supports:

 - Windows (x86, x86-64)
 - macOS (x86-64, AArch64)